Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Introduction

-The pump adds excess energy to the electronic degrees of freedom.
-Due to the presence of EP interaction the excess energy gets redistributed among phonons and electrons.
+Recent experimental advances allow strong perturbation of the CO state by application of a laser pulse (the `pump') and probe the resulting electron-phonon dynamics via time and angle resolved photoemission spectroscopy (trARPES) \cite{Sobota21,Eich14,Schmitt11,Gedik17} or resonant inelastic x-ray scattering (RIXS) \cite{Devereaux16,Mitrano20}.
+The pump adds excess energy to the electrons which, due to the presence of EP interaction, gets transferred in part to the lattice.
 As a result, suppression and eventually melting of charge order can be observed.
-Such experiments have been done on 1T-TaS$_2$, RTe$_3$ and the cuprates in their charge ordered phases.
-Depending on the strength of the photo-excitation the following features are observed. (i)~Weak photo-excitation leads to a damped periodic modulation of the electronic gap as well as the `electronic temperature' \cite{Mitrano20, Wolf14, Zhang20}. (ii)~With increasing photo-excitation one sees dynamics where the charge order vanishes at short times and then recovers slowly to a suppressed value.
-This is accompanied by insulator-metal-insulator transitions as a function of time \cite{Makler21,Zong20}. (iii)~At strong photo-excitation the CO melts rapidly resulting in an insulator-metal transition \cite{Hellmann10, Han2015}.
+Such experiments have been done on 1T-TaS$_2$ \cite{cho2015}, tritellurides\cite{Wolf14} and the cuprates \cite{Mitrano20} in their charge ordered phases.
+Depending on the strength of the photo-excitation the following features are observed. (i)~Weak photo-excitation leads to a damped periodic modulation of the electronic gap as well as the electronic temperature \cite{Mitrano20, Wolf14}. (ii)~With increasing photo-excitation one sees dynamics where the charge order vanishes at short times and then recovers slowly to a suppressed value.
+This is accompanied by an insulator-metal-insulator transitions as a function of time \cite{Makler21,Zhang20}. (iii)~At strong photo-excitation the CO melts rapidly resulting in an insulator-metal (I-M) transition \cite{Hellmann10, Han2015}.